Liberal Democrats - Working for you in Ipswich

 In Suffolk most Borough/District and Parish Councils top up the County Council’s “safety” cuts to improve the appearance and biodiversity of Highway green spaces.
 IBC has chosen not to.

-A number of residents felt compelled to cut the verges outside their homes when things got out of control.
+A number of residents have felt compelled to cut the verges outside their homes when things get out of control.

-We must do better this year.
+We deserve better than this.
 Our Councils must learn how to work with street-proud residents so that we can build and care for local environments that we can all be proud of.

 FOCUS COMMENT